SizeDrip/Past-Projects/README.md

 ## Repository Notes

-This repository is a historical project archive rather than a single production codebase.
+This repository is a project archive rather than any sort of production codebase.
 Some directories preserve course reports and implementation snapshots alongside source code.
-The most relevant projects have focused READMEs describing the problem, relevant contributions, results, limitations, etc.
+The most relevant projects have detailed READMEs describing the problem, relevant contributions, results, limitations, etc.